 The torque on the gas also does work, so that some of the mass reaches the orbital energy required to cross through the L1 point between the black holes.
 For this reason, the main sloshing pulse leaving a minidisk tends to occur near the time it is disk-dominated and massive.

 At this time, the other minidisk is just beginning to become stream-dominated, and is nearly depleted in mass.
-When the sloshing pulse reaches it, the impact helps propel some of its remaining gas into that black hole, starting the next impulsive accretion episode.
-How high a peak in accretion onto the horizon is reached is subject to both the kinetic energy and timing of sloshing impact, as well as the quantity of material streaming inward in the subsequent stream-dominated state. {The relative timing of these two contributions to the high-acccretion phase of the cycle contributes to the complex variability across the peak, sometimes creating two close sub-peaks in \dotm.}
+When the sloshing pulse reaches it, the impact helps propel some of its remaining gas into that black hole, starting the next impulsive accretion episode. {As a result, the peak accretion reached rate at the horizon in each cycle depends on} the kinetic energy and timing of sloshing impact, as well as the quantity of material streaming inward in the subsequent stream-dominated state. {The relative timing of these two contributions to the high-acccretion phase of the cycle contributes to the complex variability across the peak, sometimes creating two close sub-peaks in \dotm.}